 - Click done when finished.

 Some photos are easier than others to remove the fisheye effect.
-Here is a nice tutorial video on using the Adobe Lightroom for fisheye correction.
+This Adobe Lightroom fisheye correction tutorial video shows you how to remove the barrel effect with their application.

 Here is another example using the Adobe Lightroom software on barrel distortion on the vertical.

 Fisheye Effect Removal Using GoPro Studio

 You can remove the barrel distortion and apply a lens adjustment to the converted GoPro CineForm file, giving it a smaller FOV.
 Here is how to do it;